 Key Ports & Places on an Alaska Inside Passage Cruise

 At the northern reaches of the Alaska Inside Passage are the small towns of Skagway and Haines located up the Lynn Canal.
 These two towns are not the most commonly visited on Alaska Inside Passage cruise routes, so be sure to look for them in an itinerary if you wish to visit these historic places.
-At the southern end of the Inside Passage are Ketchikan and Misty Fjords National Monument.
+At the southern end of the Inside Passage are Ketchikan and Misty Fjords National Monument, a spectacular 2-million-acre wilderness preserve surrounded by 3,000-foot vertical cliffs, glacial fjords and cascading waterfalls.
+While you can take a Misty Fjords boat tour on a day trip, nothing compares to the broader experience of sailing farther up the Inside Passage.

 Cruise itineraries here include a mix of these ports and places, and routes can really vary by cruise line and the timing of your Inside Passage trip.
 Ask one of our experts about what might be the best small ship Inside Passage itinerary for your needs.
 Southeast Alaska small ship cruises are our specialty and our team of specialists have collectively been to every port.